 In my post about sucralose, I covered some about the sad animal testing that was done to prove the safety of sucralose.
 It is said that over 12,000 animals died in the testing of sucralose.

 That said, boycotting drinks like Propel today can’t undo the animal testing that was already done.
-So most vegans are okay with consuming these artificial sweeteners.
+So most vegans are okay with consuming these artificial sweeteners, from an ethical perspective.